meilisearch/documentation/learn/what_is_meilisearch/philosophy.md

 For developers, we're proud to say that MeiliSearch requires very little configuration to get up and running.
 Communication to the server is done through a [RESTful API](/reference/api).

-For end-users, the search experience aims to feel simple so they can focus on the results.
-MeiliSearch aims to deliver an intuitive search-as-you-type experience, with a sub 50 millisecond response time.
+For end-users, MeiliSearch aims to provide an intuitive search-as-you-type experience, with a response time under 50 milliseconds.
+This helps users spend less time tinkering with search queries, and more time looking at results.

 ### Highly customizable